When you go to the gym, you most likely work on agility, right? The ability to move quickly, be flexible, and adjust to strenuous situations.

 When things don’t go our way, it’s easy to let our emotions take control.
-Whether it’s a breakup, a failed job interview, or a loss on the field, it’s difficult to keep our emotions from spiraling out of control.
+Whether it’s a breakup, a failed job interview, or a loss on the field, it’s challenging to keep our feelings from spiraling out of control.
 When things don’t go our way, we often respond with:

 Why is this happening to me?